Skip to main content

 Rural Agricultural Health and Safety

 Agriculture is one of the most hazardous industries in the United States.
-According to the National Institute for Occupational Safety and Health (NIOSH), 368 farmers and agricultural workers died from a work-related injury in 2020, a rate of 18.0 deaths per 100,000 workers.
-Each day, agricultural workers experience 100 non-fatal lost-work-time injuries.
-Transportation incidents, including tractor rollovers, were the leading cause of death, but many other hazards exist on the farm.
+According to the National Institute for Occupational Safety and Health (NIOSH), deaths to workers in the agriculture, forestry, fishing, and hunting industry occurred at a rate of 18.6 per 100,000 workers in 2022.
+Transportation incidents (including from tractors and ATVs) were the leading cause of death, but many other hazards exist on the farm.
+There were over 21,000 non-fatal injuries that led to days away from work between 2021 and 2022.
+However, NIOSH and others have noted that agricultural injuries and fatalities are often underreported.

-Agriculture is different from many industries in that it can present hazards to people not actively involved in the industry, such as family members living on the farm and visitors, in addition to workers.
-Additionally, hazards may exist for emergency medical services personnel and other healthcare professionals as they provide assistance and care to victims of farm accidents.
+Agriculture is different from many industries in that it can present hazards to people not actively working in the industry such as family members living on the farm and visitors.
+Additionally, hazards may exist for emergency medical services personnel and other healthcare professionals as they provide assistance and care to victims of farm incidents.
+Hazards off the farm are also a concern, particularly for the public sharing roads with equipment such as tractors.

 This topic guide focuses specifically on the health and safety issues inherent in the agricultural industry.
-This includes migrant workers hired to work on farms who are included in data relating to agricultural health and safety.
-However, if you are interested specifically in the health and healthcare of migrant or seasonal workers, see RHIhub's Rural Migrant Health topic guide.
+This includes issues impacting migrant workers hired to work on farms who are included in data relating to agricultural health and safety.
+However, if you are interested specifically in the health and healthcare of migrant or seasonal workers, see our Migrant and Seasonal Farmworker Health topic guide.

 Frequently Asked Questions